-Josh Brown, Talent Acquisition Manager at Clemson said, “Our reference checking and internal review processes were extremely long.
+Josh Brown, Director of Talent Acquisition at Clemson said, “Our reference checking and internal review processes were extremely long.
 It could take months, sometimes longer, to get a candidate in place.”

 Asking candidates to provide written reference letters improved the process in some ways, but some content was questionable.
 Signatures could have been forged, or a reference might not have read the document closely before signing.
 There were too many questions in the minds of the talent acquisition staff.